-- A. Open Division The top three Gold Tier teams and the top three Silver Tier teams in each state, Canada, and At-Large teams receive a digital State Round Tier Certificate (via email). - B. All Service Division The top three Gold Tier teams and the top three Silver Tier teams in each state, Canada, and At-Large teams receive a digital State Round Tier Certificate (via email). - C. Middle School Division Because there are no tiers in this division, there are no tier awards.
+- A. Open Division The top three Gold Tier teams and the top three Silver Tier teams in each state and the District of Columbia, Canada, and At-Large teams receive a digital State Round Tier Certificate (via email). - B. All Service Division The top three Gold Tier teams and the top three Silver Tier teams in each state and the District of Columbia, Canada, and At-Large teams receive a digital State Round Tier Certificate (via email). - C. Middle School Division Because there are no tiers in this division, there are no tier awards.